 Although there seem to be a few different strategies for attaining life extension goals.
 They are all united in common belief: death and aging are just another problem to solve.

-Aubrey de Grey coined the term “pro-aging trance”, which is the impulsion to leap to embarrassingly unjustified conclusions in order to put the horror of aging out of one's mind.
-In other words, it’s the common belief that aging is just a part of life and there’s nothing we could nor should do about it.
+Aubrey de Grey coined the term “pro-aging trance”, which is the impulsion to leap to embarrassingly unjustified conclusions in order to put the horror of aging out of one’s mind.
+In other words, it’s the common belief that aging is just a part of life and there’s nothing we could

 De Grey and other proponents believe that the pro-aging trance is the largest barrier to life extension progress, considering it’s a wide-held cultural belief.
 Nonetheless, it’s not stopping them from continuing research and pushing the envelope.